lilygoose89/lva-blog/_posts/2018-09-05-women-we-love---barbara-of-hole-in-the-donut.md

 **B:** I believe that we create our own reality, and I'm living proof of that concept.
 Time and again I have recreated myself by visualizing what I wanted my life to be.
 I always tell people that if they can visualize the life they want down to the tiniest detail, they will create that life.

-> "I always tell people that if they can visualize the life they want down to the tiniest detail, they will create that life."
+> "I always tell people that if they can visualize the life they want down to the tiniest detail, they will create that life."<br>– Barbara Weibel
->
->
-> – Barbara Weibel

 **LVA:** *And what is it that motivates you to travel and explore the world?*